OpenSPP/documentation/docs/howto/developer_guides/custom_cr.md

 ")
 ```

-6. To add a value to the Request Type dropdown field, create a new model with the file name “models/change_request_add_children.py” for the request type and inherit the mixins “spp.change.request.source.mixin” and “spp.change.request.validation.sequence.mixin”.
+6. To add a value to the Request Type dropdown field, create a new model with the file name `models/change_request_add_children.py` for the request type and inherit the mixins `spp.change.request.source.mixin` and `spp.change.request.validation.sequence.mixin`.

 ```python
 class ChangeRequestAddChildren(models.Model):